c-blake/bu/doc/tim.md

 Solutions
 =========
-All is not lost, though.
+All is not lost.
 While statistical strategies to do better (like [eve](eve.md)) or MLEs for "sampling cast" Weibull distributions exist, a low sophistication way to estimate reproducibly Eq.1's `t0`, in spite of noise hostility, is a simple sample minimum.
 This filters out all but the minimum noise - better behaved than the average noise.

 However, this gives no estimate of estimator error.
-That error estimate matters since one needs an infinite number of trials to get the true minimum.
+That error estimate matters since one needs an **infinite** number of trials to get the true minimum.
 We instead want to economize on our repetitions.
 Once so economized, you need to know what the penalty was in "compared-to-what scenarios" like benchmarking.

-A low art way to estimate the error on the sample min `t0` estimate is to find the mean,stderr(mean) for the best *several* times out of many runs.
+A low art way to estimate the error on the sample min `t0` estimate is to find the mean,stderr(mean) for the best **several** times out of many runs.
 Instead of filtering out 90% of the noise (for say 10 runs), you can filter out only 70% & average the 3 least order stats to get a weak estimate of the 15th percentile.

 This clearly only upper bounds `t0`, but it is as close as that 15th percentile is representative which is to say - probably close.
 Clustering variation of min-side order stats also only vaguely correlates with error on the estimator of `t0`.
 Other ideas (like the difference between the 2 smallest times) are surely possible, but stderr(mean(best) seems workable in practice.
-Empirical Evaluation has more detail.
+[Empirical Evaluation](#empirical-evaluation-of-t0-error-estimates) has more detail.

-On top of this layers a natural extension to gauge if your benchmark gives stable times in the min-tail in the first place.
+On top of this layers a natural extension to gauge *if your benchmark gives stable times in the min-tail in the first place*.
 The extension is to simply do two back-to-back trials of the base procedure & verify the quantile-means are within some number of standard deviations of each other.
 If so, then you have some evidence for thinking the distribution of the two samples is the same (at